 Now that you know what a construction schedule is and why it’s important for project managers to create a well-planned schedule, it’s time to get into the “how” of creating a construction schedule.
 Follow these 5 steps to create a robust construction schedule:

 Step 1.
 Get Information

-The first step in creating a schedule is to gather as much information as possible on the project and stakeholders involved.
+The first step in creating a schedule is to gather as much information as possible on the project and the stakeholders involved.

 Specify what needs to be done and what will be your team’s requirements.
-If you don’t know where to start, begin by contacting all the subcontractors involved in the project and inquire about their requirements.
+If you don’t know where to start, begin by contacting all the subcontractors involved in the project and inquiring about their requirements.